Find a spiritual director

-If you happen to not have any direct access to a spiritual director in your area and are seeking one who can do direction via email, phone, Skype, or Google Hangout, feel free to fill out our intake form below.
+If you happen to not have any direct access to a spiritual director in your area and are seeking one who can do direction via email, phone, Skype, Google Hangout, Big Marker, Adobe Connect, or Zoom, feel free to fill out our intake form below.
 We will get back to you within a few days, after discerning whether there may be a good match for you.
 Should you have further questions or need for clarification, you may contact us through our contact page.
 Thank you.

 Frequently Asked Questions

 Henri Nouwen, in his characteristic simplicity, narrowed his definition of spiritual direction to “direction given to people in their relationship with God” (“Spiritual Direction,” Worship, p.
 55).
 He wisely focused on the basic dynamics of spiritual direction: prayer and discernment.
 As he elaborated further, a spiritual director is “a mature fellow Christian . . . from whom we can expect prayerful guidance in our constant struggle to discern God’s active presence in our lives” (Worship, p.
 402).